curityio/username-password-authenticator/doc/forgot-username.md

 ## Input Validation

-The input is only accepted the value entered is a valid email regular expression.\
+The input is only accepted if the value entered is a valid email regular expression.\
 Non-existing and existing values are both accepted, as a best security practice.

 ## After Submission